osmond/flora/README.md

 - Export your plant data in JSON or CSV via `/api/export?format=csv`.
 - Restore plant data by POSTing exported JSON to `/api/import`.

+## Architecture

+Flora uses the Next.js App Router under `src/app` for pages and API routes, with Supabase providing both the Postgres database and object storage for uploaded plant photos.
+Server‑side logic lives in route handlers in `src/app/api`, and push notifications are delivered via Supabase Edge Functions.

 ## Rate limits and caching

 Species suggestions are powered by the OpenAI API, which may enforce rate